stfc/PSyclone/doc/developers.rst

 When a kernel that is written to iterate over dofs modifies a field, PSyclone must ensure that all dofs in that field are updated.
-If the distributed memory flag is set to `False` then PSyclone must iterate over all dofs.
+If the distributed memory flag is set to ``false`` then PSyclone must iterate over all dofs.
 PSyclone simply needs to create a loop that iterates from 1 to the total number of dofs.
 The latter value is provided by the LFRic API.

-If the distributed memory flag is set to `True` then PSyclone must ensure that each partition only iterates over owned dofs.
+If the distributed memory flag is set to ``true`` then PSyclone must ensure that each partition only iterates over owned dofs.
 Again PSyclone just needs to create a loop that iterates from 1 to the total number of owned dofs on that partition.
 The latter value is provided by the LFRic API.

-When the distributed memory flag is set to `True` an aditional configuration option can be set which makes PSyclone always create loops which iterate over both owned and annexed dofs.
+When the distributed memory flag is set to ``true`` an aditional configuration option can be set which makes PSyclone always create loops which iterate over both owned and annexed dofs.
 Whilst this is not necessary for correctness, it can improve performance by reducing